Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added virtual moveTo function to the Actors classes.
 Streamlines pushing monsters and their sprites to their appropriate locations.
 - Implemented Passive that illuminates traps
 - Updated level lighting to work more closely to how the Shop does.
 Zappers now have lit spark effects.

+7/2:

+- Overhauled and reorganized the Weapons class.
+Added LongWeapon and PiercingWeapon subclasses.